 2.1.
 By motorbike - A popular means of transportation in Vietnam

-As the most popular means of Vietnam transport, the motorbike is suitable for traveling short distances in both rural and urban areas like Ho Chi Minh City.
+As the most popular means of Vietnam transportation, the motorbike is suitable for traveling short distances in both rural and urban areas like Ho Chi Minh City.
 It is also a solid option for adventurous travelers who enjoy long-distance biking and breathtaking views.
 New bikers should be careful on the streets of Vietnam and observe the local people's driving style, which you may find strange at times.

 You can find motorbike rental shops in most cities.
-The price depends on the type and quality of the vehicle, often ranging from VND 150,000 to 300,000/day (about $6.5 - 13).
+The price depends on the type and quality of the vehicle, often ranging from VND 150,000 to 300,000/day (About $6.5 - 13).
 If renting for more than a week, it is expected that you leave a deposit or your passport.
 To be on the safe side, do not park your motorbike at places without security staff, always wear a helmet and remember to get a parking ticket if you leave the bike in a parking lot.

 Car rental is becoming a new trend for travel enthusiasts.
 This means of Vietnam transport is loved by many people because of its convenience and comfort, because you can go wherever you want without any constraints.
 You can also change your itinerary on the spot to suit the weather conditions or your interests.